marionettejs/backbone.marionette/readme.md

 # Backbone.Marionette

-Backbone.Marionette is a composite application libarary for Backbone.js that aims to simplify the construction of large scale JavaScript application through common design and implementation patterns found in composite application architectures, such as Microsoft's "Prism" framework.
+Backbone.Marionette is a composite application library for Backbone.js that aims to simplify the construction of large scale JavaScript application through common design and implementation patterns found in composite application architectures, such as Microsoft's "Prism" framework.